uniba-dsg/bpp/README.md

 # Utility gradle tasks
 $ gradlew profile # Generates the profile document containing the test assertions
 $ gradlew latex # Generates a tex file with latex tables for all test assertions
+$ gradlew jar # Builds an executable jar from the source to be found in `/build/libs`

 # Generate project files
 $ gradlew idea # Generates Intellij IDEA project files